unsalted-crumbs/unsalted-crumbs/README.md

 W2I - Whisper To Interact

-syn - SYNpath (relates very strongly/deeply with a fictional character, i don't see that person as myself)
+syn - SYNpath (relates very strongly/deeply with a fictional character, i don't see that person as myself. very different from fictkins.)

 iw(e)c - Interact With (Extreme) Caution